ssaring/sportstracker/sportstracker/docs/README.txt

 Additionally there are special list views for all exercise, note and weight entries.
 These list views are very helpful for the analysis, especially when using sorting and filters.
+Filters can be used in all views, all entry types are filterable.
+The filter can only be enabled for one specific entry type, the entries of all other types will not be filtered meanwhile.

 Users of heartrate monitors (HRM) can assign the recorded file to the exercise.
 Most of the exercise data can be imported from this file, so it does